Body snatching: United Kingdom

 Rare reports of body snatching continue to occur.
-One prominent case involved the removal of the remains of Gladys Hammond from Yoxall Churchyard near Lichfield in south Staffordshire.
+One prominent case involved the removal of the remains of Gladys Hammond from Yoxall Churchyard near Lichfield in south Staffordshire in 2004.
 Hammond's remains were taken by animal rights activists who were campaigning against Darley Oaks Farm, a licensed facility that bred guinea pigs for scientific research.
 Hammond was the mother-in-law of one of the farm's co-owners.
-After a four-year investigation by Staffordshire Police four leaders of the Save the Newchurch Guinea Pigs campaign group (three men: Kerry Whitburn of Edgbaston, John Smith of Wolverhampton, John Ablewhite of Manchester; and one woman: Josephine Mayo of Staffordshire) were jailed for conspiracy to blackmail.
+After a four-year investigation by Staffordshire Police, four leaders of the Save the Newchurch Guinea Pigs campaign group (three men: Kerry Whitburn of Edgbaston, John Smith of Wolverhampton, John Ablewhite of Manchester; and one woman: Josephine Mayo of Staffordshire) were jailed for conspiracy to blackmail.
 The men received 12 years each and the woman received four years.
 The police said the conspiracy included the removal of Hammond's remains, which were recovered by police following information given by one of the four.

 United States

-In February 2006, Michael Mastromarino, then a 42-year-old former New Jersey-based oral surgeon and CEO and executive director of operations at Biomedical Tissue Services, was convicted along with three employees of illegally harvesting human bones, organs, tissue and other cadaver parts from individuals awaiting cremation, for forging numerous consent forms, and for selling the illegally obtained body parts to medical companies without consent of their families, and then sentenced to long prison terms.
-BTS sold its products to five companies, including Life Cell Corporation, of New Jersey, and Regeneration Technologies, of Florida.
+In February 2006, Michael Mastromarino, then a 42-year-old former New Jersey-based oral surgeon and CEO and executive director of operations at Biomedical Tissue Services, was convicted along with three employees of illegally harvesting human bones, organs, tissue and other cadaver parts from individuals awaiting cremation.
+Their crimes also included forging numerous consent forms and selling the illegally obtained body parts to medical companies without consent of their families.
+BTS sold its products to five companies, including Life Cell Corporation of New Jersey, and Regeneration Technologies of Florida.

-There is still a demand for corpses for transplantation surgery in the form of allografts.
-Modern body snatchers meet this demand.
-Tissue gained in this way is medically unsafe and unusable.
-The broadcaster Alistair Cooke's bones were removed in New York City and replaced with PVC pipe before his cremation.
+In 2005, it was discovered that several of the broadcaster Alistair Cooke's bones were removed in New York City and replaced with PVC pipe before his cremation.

 The director Toby Dye made a documentary titled Body Snatcher of New York about this case in 2010.

+There is still a demand for corpses for transplantation surgery in the form of allografts, and modern body snatchers meet this demand.
+Tissue gained in this way is medically unsafe, as it can cause immunosuppression and create a high risk of infection.